madfxr/ansible-lamp-wordpress/README.md

 ```

 ## Notes
-- Ansible Playbook is still tried on CentOS 7 x86_64 only
+- Ansible Playbook is still tried on CentOS 7 x86_64 only.
-- If you are using another operating system, feel free to make changes to an existing role
+- If you are using another operating system, feel free to make changes to an existing role.
 - To make changes to the Ansible configuration file, you can change the following files:

 ```